osbuild/otk/doc/03-omnifest/01-directive.md

 Perform various operations on variables.

-### `otk.op.seq.join`
+### `otk.op.join`

-Join two or more variables of type sequence together, trying to join other types will cause an error.
+Join two or more variables of type `sequence` or `map` together, trying to join other types or mix types will cause an error.
+Duplicate keys in maps are considered an error.

-Expects a `map` for its value that contains a `values` key with a value of type `seq`
+Expects a `map` for its value that contains a `values` key with a value of type `seq` or `map`.

+Example when using with a `sequence` as input:

 ```yaml
 otk.define: